saramcel/School_District_Analysis/README.md

   ![New results 4](/Resources/N4.png)

-  -
+  - There is now NaN for the 9th graders for math and reading scores because of the NaNs in Thomas High School 9th grade scores.
+These NaNs are not ignored in calculations and they are keeping the calculation from completing properly.
+A good idea would be to drop these students entirely from the data so that the calculations will work.

-  ### How does replacing the ninth-grade scores affect scores by school spending
+  ### 5. How does replacing the ninth-grade scores affect scores by school spending

   - Original Analysis: